raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/vstack_stack_zstack.md

 ---
-title: "SwiftUI Course #1.
+title: "SwiftUI #1.
 VStack, HStack and ZStack: SwitUI basic layout"
 description: "Learn about the basic layouts in SwifUI with VStack, HStack, ZStack and Spacer."
 date: 2022-12-17
 categories: ["SwiftUI Course"]